XDCAM: XDCAM formats

-XDCAM-SHD422 has a very limited support, therefore it's not included in the table.
+XDCAM-SHD422 has a very limited support.

 Recording media

 Professional Disc (XDCAM and XDCAM HD)

 The Professional Disc was chosen by Sony as its medium for professional non-linear video acquisition for a number of reasons, outlined in their white-paper Why Sony Adopted Professional Disc.
 This disc is similar to Blu-ray Disc and holds either 23 GB of data (PFD23, single-layer, rewritable), 50 GB (PFD50, dual-layer, rewritable), 100 GB (PFD100TLA, triple-layer, rewritable) or 128 GB (PFD128QLW, quad-layer, write-once).

 Essentially, the Professional Disc format was deemed to be a suitable, cost effective and easy step forward.
 The discs are reliable and robust, suitable for field work (something which has previously been a problem with many disc-based systems).
 Additionally, the cost of media is comparable to existing professional formats.

 SxS

 In 2008, Sony introduced a new recording medium to their XDCAM range – SxS Pro (pronounced "S-by-S").
 It is a solid-state memory card implemented as an ExpressCard module.
 The first camera to use this media was the Sony PMW-EX1 professional video camera.

 In December 2009, Sony introduced the more affordable SxS-1.
 This unit is designed to have the same performance as the SxS Pro card however its life expectancy is shorter at an estimated 5 years of life when used every day to the card's full capacity.

 In early 2013, Sony has introduced SxS Pro+ cards.
 These have a 1.2 Gbit/s read and write speed to support the PMW-F55 in storing 4K 60p acquisition.